Download Unity

 Create a Unity ID

-While Unity Hub downloads and installs, this would be a good time to create your free Unity account.
-A Unity account is required to access the services we will use during class.
+A free Unity account is required to access the software and services we will use during class.

 Go to the website https://id.unity.com/account/new